AsheraCordova/CustomWidgetExtension/README.md

 # CustomWidgetExtension

-Project which adds support for adding cross platform functionality which is different for different platform.
+Project which adds support for adding cross platform functionality which varies accross different platform.

 The following functionality can be extended :
 * Widget